 Upon team request, syllabi were provided and reviewed by team members.
 The syllabi of most courses have learning goals, learning outcomes, or course objectives indicating what students should be able to do upon completion of the course.
 In one example (ATLAS 4606/5606), a co-convened undergraduate and graduate course listed different/higher level learning outcomes for the graduate students as is appropriate.
-The CU Boulder website for the Leeds School of Business indicates that the Master of Business Administration (MBA) is offered as a full-time program during the day, an evening program on the CU Boulder campus program and at the South Denver location.
+The CU Boulder website for the Leeds School of Business indicates that the Master of Business Administration (MBA) is offered as a full-time program during the day, an evening program on the CU Boulder campus and a part-time evening program on the CU Boulder campus program and at the South Denver location.
 All require the same core curriculum.
 CU Boulder offers a correspondence, online MOOC-based professional master's program in electrical engineering in which "students earn the same credentials as [the] on-campus students" (CU Boulder website).